nya3jp/tast/docs/writing_tests.md

 ### Logged in users home directory

-Within the scope of a test, it might be useful to put files in the users Downloads directory or My Files directory.
-To achieve there are 2 helper methods that calculate the logged in user's hash and return the path to either Downloads or MyFiles.
+Within the scope of a test, it might be useful to put files in the user's `Downloads` or `MyFiles` directory.
+To achieve this, there are 2 helper methods that calculate the logged in user's hash and return the path to either `Downloads` or `MyFiles`.
 To use these, do the following:

 ```go
 import "go.chromium.org/tast-tests/cros/local/cryptohome"